 Construction sites present several unique and challenging response considerations.
 Taking the time to tour the construction areas within your district is the key to success when preplanning in your district.
 Being prepared will create a safer work environment for personnel and increase your chances of successfully stabilizing incidents at these locations.

-AB Turenne is a 19-year veteran of the fire service in Eastern Connecticut and is a Firefighter / EMT-B with Flanders Fire (E. Lyme, CT).
+AB Turenne is a 22-year veteran of the fire service in Eastern Connecticut.
 As a Certified Level II Fire Service Instructor, AB's training curriculum has proven to be conducive with the operational needs of those he teaches and in turn has improved the human capital knowledge of many.
-A recent graduate from the Masters of Public Administration program at Anna Maria College, AB has continued his efforts in training and education by contributing to the Fire Engineering Training Community.
+A graduate from the Masters of Public Administration program at Anna Maria College, AB has continued his efforts in training and education by contributing to the Fire Engineering Training Community.